-Infosec experts do not need explanations why this event, held for the 10th time this year, is deemed legendary.
+Infosec experts do not need explanations why this event held for the 10th time this year is deemed legendary.
 Thanks to the organizers and speakers of CONFidence, the conference has become a favored venue for hackers and seems to be one of the main infosecurity events in Eastern Europe.

 About Dmitry Chastukhin

 ERPScan is an award-winning innovative company founded in 2010, the leading SAP AG partner in discovering and solving security vulnerabilities.
-ERPScan is engaged in the research of ERP and business application security, particularly SAP, and the development of cybercrime and internal fraud prevention software.
+ERPScan is engaged in the research of ERP and business application security, especially SAP, and the development of cybercrime and internal fraud prevention software.
 Our flagship product is the award-winning ERPScan Security Monitoring Suite for SAP: the only solution in the market which can analyze all tiers of ERP security (continuous monitoring, standard compliance, vulnerability assessment, SoD, and source code review).
 ERPScan experts are frequent speakers at prime international conferences held in USA, Europe and Asia, such as BlackHat and RSA.